Biden welcomes new Israeli government, reaffirms security support - News Break

 Biden welcomes new Israeli government, reaffirms security support

-WASHINGTON (Reuters) -U.S. President Joe Biden said the United States remained committed to Israel’s security and would work with its new government after Israel’s parliament ended Benjamin Netanyahu’s 12-year run as prime minister on Sunday.
+U.S. President Joe Biden said the United States remained committed to Israel's security and would work with its new government after Israel's parliament ended Benjamin Netanyahu's 12-year run as prime minister on Sunday. read more

-In a statement that made no mention of Netanyahu, Biden welcomed the new government coalition led by nationalist Naftali Bennett and sought to reaffirm U.S.-Israel ties.
+In a statement, Biden welcomed the new government coalition led by nationalist Naftali Bennett and sought to reaffirm U.S.-Israel ties.

-The White House said Biden spoke with Bennett on Sunday “to offer his warm congratulations.”

-Biden “expressed his firm intent to deepen cooperation between the United States and Israel on the many challenges and opportunities facing the region.
-The leaders agreed that they and their teams would consult closely on all matters related to regional security, including Iran,” the White House said.
+"I look forward to working with Prime Minister Bennett to strengthen all aspects of the close and enduring relationship between our two nations," Biden said.
+"Israel has no better friend than the United States."

-“United States remains unwavering in its support for Israel’s security,” Biden said in an earlier statement.
-“My administration is fully committed to working with the new Israeli government to advance security, stability, and peace for Israelis, Palestinians, and people throughout the broader region.”
+"United States remains unwavering in its support for Israel’s security," Biden said.
+"My administration is fully committed to working with the new Israeli government to advance security, stability, and peace for Israelis, Palestinians, and people throughout the broader region."

-By contrast, Biden did not speak to Netanyahu for nearly a month after the U.S. president took office on Jan.
-20.

-U.S. Defense Secretary Lloyd Austin and Secretary of State Antony Blinken also issued statements welcoming their counterparts in the new Israeli government.

 Bennett, a former defense minister and a high-tech millionaire, won by a thin 60-59 majority vote, and the coalition of left-wing, centrist, right-wing and Arab parties is likely to be fragile.